hyahatiph-labs/mass/README.md

 ## Development

 1. Run as Spring Boot App from your favorite IDE or do `mvn clean install && java -jar target/mass-0.0.1-SNAPSHOT.jar`
-2. The application.yml can be configured as needed.
+2. The `src/main/resources/application.yml` can be configured as needed.
 3. Run bitcoind on [regtest](https://developer.bitcoin.org/examples/testing.html)
 4. Setup LND nodes for invoice generation and settling. *[Polar](https://lightningpolar.com/) is a cool tool!
 5. Run Monero on [stagenet](https://monerodocs.org/infrastructure/networks/)
 6. H2 db runs at host/h2-console.
 Execute the `src/main/resources/schema.sql` first
-7. Currently working on Bitcoin core 0.21, LND 0.12.x, Debian 10, java 11, Monero 0.17.2
+7. Currently working on Bitcoin core 0.21, LND 0.12.x, Debian 10, Java 11, Maven 3.6 and Monero 0.17.2

 NOTE: currently have an issue with Monero digest authentication rpc calls, so use `--disable-rpc-login`